dgpersonalstuff/postsenderandreciever/README.md

 *   Open `config.json`.
 *   The `backendApiUrl` value defines the endpoint where the frontend will send and retrieve data.
-*   If running the provided backend locally, it will be `http://localhost:3000/api/posts`.
-*   If you deploy your backend to a different URL, update this value accordingly.
+*   If you deploy your Netlify app to a different URL, update this value accordingly.

     ```json
     {
-      "backendApiUrl": "http://localhost:3000/api/posts" // Change this if your backend is elsewhere
+      "backendApiUrl": "https://melodious-parfait-a67155.netlify.app/.netlify/functions/posts" // Change this if your Netlify function is elsewhere
     }
     ```